 A burning throat from an infection should improve within a week or two.
 With cancer, the pain won’t go away.

-Cancer can also cause symptoms like:
+Esophageal cancer may also cause symptoms like:

 - difficulty swallowing

 - ear pain or ringing in the ears

 If you’re experiencing one or more of these symptoms, talk with a doctor.
 They can determine the cause and advise you on any next steps.

 When your throat feels raw and sore, the following tips may help you find relief: